Engaging with Internationals in the US

 Some of the people we’ve poured into the most have never believed.
 We were the personal chauffeur for a young female Chinese student.
 She became a part of our family, ate many meals in our home, and even shared that she “loved us,” a rare thing to hear.
 Even so, she never expressed much interest when the gospel was discussed.

 There is no way we can change people’s hearts.
 But we can be patient, keep loving them, and let God do his work while we remain faithful in holding out the hope of the gospel to those around us.
-In doing so, we might see God use us right here in the U.S. to proclaim his glory among the nations (Ps.
-96:3).
+In doing so, we might see God use us right here in the US to proclaim his glory among the nations (Ps.
+96:3, Declare his glory among the nations, his marvelous deeds among all peoples.).